pahihu/mumps/doc/manual.md

 method is called with the object instace, the message name and the message parameters.
 For example `%Unknown(SELF,msg,a1,a2,a3)` if you want to support 3 parameters only.
-The `msg` parameter is the called method name.
+The `msg` parameter is the method name called.
 See in the example hierarchy the `SetAge` call, which is not defined, the `%Unknown` method handles it.

 The method call is dynamic, it is actually a message send.